great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

 ## Data validation workflow

-The following diagram illustrates the end-to-end GX data validation workflow used in this quickstart.
+The following diagram illustrates the end-to-end GX data validation workflow implemented by the quickstart code.
 Click a workflow step to view related documentation.

 ```mermaid
 flowchart LR